Johnson County Community College logo

 1963

-Johnson County Commissioners formed a committee to explore establishing a community college.
+Johnson County Commissioners formed a committee to examine the feasibility of a community college.

 1967